 People's Republic of China (Free Trade Agreement)

-The agreement applies to Safety, EMC and Harmonic emission compliance.
+The agreement applies to EMC compliance.

 The specific products covered by the agreement are listed in the annexes to the agreement.
-(Note: the ‘general’ section of each category of the annex sets out the criteria applying to all products listed in that category.
+(Note: the ‘general’ section of each category of the annex sets out the criteria applying to all products listed in that category).

 The agreement is based on Risk Management principles and includes aspects of inter-regulatory co-operation targeted at improving compliance.